-Eligibility: Any high school graduating senior is eligible to apply who completes a scholarship application, shows proof of at least two years of active involvement in a recognized high school EAST program, has a minimum 3.00 cumulative grade point average, a minimum ACT score of 19 in English, Reading, and Mathematics, and provides two letters of reference regarding EAST service and performance.
+Eligibility: Any high school graduating senior is eligible to apply who completes a scholarship application, shows proof of at least two years of active involvement in a recognized high school EAST program, has a minimum 3.00 cumulative grade point average, a minimum ACT composite score of 19 or comparable SAT score and a minimum score of 19 in English, Reading, and Mathematics, and provides two letters of reference regarding EAST service and performance.
 Any major in any degree program offered by UAM is accepted.
-Selected award(s) will be made by the Scholarship Committee.
+Selected award(s) must be used the first semester immediately following high school graduation and will be made by the Scholarship Committee.

-Additional Criteria: Any student selected for this award will be required to provide voluntary assistance on campus for a minimum of 10 hours per week each semester the award is made.
-Arrangements for this service will be coordinated through the Scholarship Office.
+Additional Criteria: Any student selected for this award will be required to complete an assignment on campus for a minimum of 10 hours per week each semester the award is made.
+Arrangements for the assignment will be coordinated through the Scholarship Office.
 Priority deadline to apply for this scholarship is March 1.